microsoft/vscode-azureappservice/README.md

-# Azure App Services for Visual Studio Code
+# Azure App Services for Visual Studio Code (Preview)
 The Azure App Services extension for VS Code lets you quickly browse, create, manage, and deploy Azure App Service websites.

 ## Features

 * Browse sites across all of your Azure subscriptions
-* Create new sites
+* Create new sites (Linux with Node.js only)
-* Deploy to your site
+* Deploy to your site via local Git push or Zip
-* Start, stop, and restart the site
+* Start, stop, and restart the web app/deployment slot
+* View and edit web app settings
+* View web app log stream
 * Browse to the Azure Portal for advanced tasks, such as scaling

 ## Requirements